hypercore-cxx/hyper-build/README.md

 Adding a dependency **with** a hash will lock the dependency and install that exact commit at install-time.
-Without a hash, the dependency will get assign it the latest commit hash of the remote at install-time.
+Without a hash, the dependency will get assigned the latest commit hash of the remote at install-time.

 ```bash
 build add foo/bar ceda12f